jrop/deploy/README.md

 deploy --alias host-1
 ```

-If you do not wish to be prompted for confirmation, add the `-no-confirmation` flag.
+If you do not wish to be prompted for confirmation, add the `--no-confirm` flag.